Wllew4/node-ttv/README.md

 ![npm bundle size](https://img.shields.io/bundlephobia/min/node-ttv?label=size)
 ![License](https://img.shields.io/github/license/Wllew4/node-ttv)

 A Node.js wrapper for Twitch.tv's API.
 This package adds a useful abstraction layer to make it easier for developers to interact with the API.

-Please note that versions 2.0.0 and later are NOT backwards compatible with earlier versions.
-There were significant structural overhauls made to this project.
-Node-ttv is much easier to use now, so depending on how deeply integrated this package is in your project, migrating may not be too difficult.
+Not actively maintained, please open an issue if you need me to add any missing functionality.

 # Getting Started
 ## Register your app